magentabusiness/magentabusiness.github.io/docs/samples/digicom/energy-meter-monitoring-with-thingsboard-iot-plaƞorm.md

 ![image](https://img.thingsboard.io/samples/digicom/head1.png)

-Digicom devices are designed to interoperate with ThingsBoard IoT platforms by providing the necessary settings and functionalities to be easily integrated, allowing you to create dashboards where data and telemetry can be displayed and monitored.
+Digicom devices are designed to interoperate with IoT Hub IoT platforms by providing the necessary settings and functionalities to be easily integrated, allowing you to create dashboards where data and telemetry can be displayed and monitored.

-This tutorial is intended to be an integration guide focused on setting up a professional monitoring application, covering the basic aspects of your Digicom device and the corresponding ThingsBoard configuration using the MQTT protocol integration
+This tutorial is intended to be an integration guide focused on setting up a professional monitoring application, covering the basic aspects of your Digicom device and the corresponding IoT Hub configuration using the MQTT protocol integration

 ![image](https://img.thingsboard.io/samples/digicom/scenario1.png)

-The described scenario includes your Digicom device being connected to an MQTT broker and ThingsBoard being subscribed to those data streams through an MQTT integration, thus converting the payloads into its message format through a specific Data Converter.
+The described scenario includes your Digicom device being connected to an MQTT broker and IoT Hub being subscribed to those data streams through an MQTT integration, thus converting the payloads into its message format through a specific Data Converter.

 Before you start: To make this tutorial work, you need:
 - A Digicom device like DRN500 or DRN3000 Multifunction Routers with firmware release 1.10 or newer
-- A ThingsBoard instance on Cloud or Premise with a publicly reachable address
+- A IoT Hub instance on Cloud or Premise with a publicly reachable address

-## ThingsBoard setup
+## IoT Hub setup

-First of all, activate your ThingsBoard account, whether it is on Cloud or Premise.
-You can find detailed instructions on how to install and set up your personal ThingsBoard instance in the More References and Guides chapter.
+First of all, activate your IoT Hub account, whether it is on Cloud or Premise.
+You can find detailed instructions on how to install and set up your personal IoT Hub instance in the More References and Guides chapter.

 Log in and get ready for your configuration!

 ## Create the MQTT integration

 We will start by defining the data ingress section.
-[MQTT Integration](/docs/{{docsPrefix}}user-guide/integrations/mqtt/){:target="_blank"} allows to connect to external MQTT brokers, subscribe to data streams from those brokers and convert any type of payload from your devices to ThingsBoard message format.
+[MQTT Integration](/docs/{{docsPrefix}}user-guide/integrations/mqtt/){:target="_blank"} allows to connect to external MQTT brokers, subscribe to data streams from those brokers and convert any type of payload from your devices to IoT Hub message format.
 Its typical use is whenever your devices are already connected to external MQTT broker or any other IoT platform or connectivity provider with MQTT based back-end.

 Go to the "**Integrations center**" section -> "**Integrations**" page and click "**plus**" button to create new integration.
 Select type "**MQTT**".
 Click "**Next**";